Kuuuube/Slimy_Scylla/docs/position_smoothing/position_smoothing.md

 ## Exponential Moving Average

-Reacts quicker to changes than Moving Average while retaining smoothness.
+Similar to Moving Average but changes the weight of current and past reports.
+This gives it a slightly different feeling and easily allows for much stronger smoothing is desired.

 **Amount:** Min: 0.00, Max: 1.00, Default: 0.10